kelvinator07/food-vendor-api/README.md

 ## Setup Instructions

+### This application uses Swagger UI and H2 database all configured for easy testing just open this URL `http://localhost:8080/swagger-ui.html` after running application to test end Points

+Use this login details if you get a prompt...
+User: `Kelvin1` Password: `password-hash`.

 1. Clone this repository and open in your favourite IDE.

-2. Open an `application.properties` file under the resources directory.
+2. Open the `application.properties` file under the resources directory.

     Replace properties for `spring.mail.username` to your email and `spring.mail.password` to your password respectively.